 *Students are expected to show up to rehearsals on time and eager to learn.

 *Private voice students should practice at least 20 minutes a day at home.
-The warm up CD each private student is given is essential to expanding range, mastering pitch, and helping to even tone during registration change.
-This should also be reviewed daily.
+The warm ups that each private student is given are essential to expanding range, mastering pitch, and helping to even tone during registration change.
+These should also be reviewed daily.
 By practicing at home, the student will easily learn the melody of the song, giving us more time to concentrate on mastering the technical aspects of the piece in the studio.
 Also, the more the student practices , the more we will be able to cover.

 *Ensemble students are expected to practice daily.
 By reviewing daily, the student becomes comfortable with the repertoire, so when in the studio we can work together to master the piece, harmonies, and staging.

-*We have two performances a year at Hope Hall in Jackson, TN.
+*We have two performances a year.
 Students are expected to be at rehearsals and performances.
 Parents are responsible for providing the designated costumes and or paying for costumes in a timely manner before performance.
 I will try to keep the cost reasonable for these.
-Parents are also expected to help during performances with concessions, stage, costumes, advertising, etc. There will be a sign up sheet before performance.

 * Private students will be given notes during lessons.
 Things to work on for next lesson as well as a record of range.